cthit/chalmers.it/README.md

 # chalmers.it

-An ongoing rewrite of [chalmersit-rails](https://github.com/cthit/chalmersit-rails) in Next.js
+A rewrite and redesign of [chalmersit-rails](https://github.com/cthit/chalmersit-rails) in Next.js

 ## Suggestions and Contributions